HomeSkillsSkills for Investment BankingAndrew PershMay 19, 202612 min read

 The frameworks under the hood

 Every skill is grounded in a specific banking workflow.
-No generic "analyze this deal" prompts.
-Each skill names the methodology it uses, the steps it follows, the assumptions it pressure-tests before sharing, and the failure modes it watches for.
+Each one names the methodology it uses, the steps it follows, the assumptions it pressure-tests before sharing, and the failure modes it watches for.

 DCF (explicit forecast, terminal, WACC discipline)